Chip Roy gets heated over spending strategy: ‘We’re pissing it all away’

-In a fiery, nearly one-hour floor speech, Roy argued that Republicans were doing a disservice to those honored with monuments in Washington, D.C. and who died for U.S. freedoms.
+In a fiery, nearly one-hour floor speech, Roy argued Republicans were doing a disservice to those honored with monuments in Washington, D.C., and who died for U.S. freedoms.

 “We’re pissing it all away.
 We’re giving it away.
 All that they fought for, all of those freedoms, we are giving it away.
 Why?
 Because we’re too cowardly to stand up and do our job,” Roy said, shouting on the House floor. “‘Oh, no, a shutdown.’
 Are you freaking kidding me?
 ‘Oh, we can’t have a shutdown heading into Thanksgiving, what will they say or do?’
 How about we stand up and fight?”

-Roy’s speech came after he and more than a dozen of the hardline conservative colleagues tanked a procedural vote on a funding bill in part over objections about it not including conservative policies they wanted, and partly in retaliation for the House GOP leadership pushing through a “clean” funding extension on Wednesday with the help of Democrats.
+Roy’s speech came after he and more than a dozen of the hard-line conservative colleagues tanked a procedural vote on a funding bill in part over objections about it not including conservative policies they wanted, and partly in retaliation for the House GOP leadership pushing through a “clean” funding extension Wednesday — with the help of Democrats.

 Roy suggested in his speech that the House Republican majority had not done anything meaningful.